 General fuel mixture settings are measured by the number of turns the needles are turned out from fully closed.
 The fuel mixture settings have been pre-set from the factory to typical break-in settings.
 Do not re-adjust your carburetor from the factory settings until after the engine is started and running, and you have been able to observe the engine running to assess what minor adjustments may be required to compensate for fuel, temperature, and altitude.
 Adjustments are usually made in 1/8 or 1/16-turn increments.
-If the engine sticks at top dead center (TDC), see page 34 for instructions on freeing the engine.
+If the engine sticks at TDC, see page 35 for instructions on freeing the engine.